Are you building a WordPress website and having trouble getting it done?

 What backup tools will I use?

-There are plenty of free and paid-for backup solutions including Backup Buddy, WP-Twin, and Updraft Plus.
-I’ve used each of these solutions with great success.
+There are plenty of free and paid-for backup solutions but my favorite is Updraft Plus.
 Do your research and make sure to take regular backups of your website.

 10. Your Website is Hosted on an Over-Crowded Server